thanhtutoo/dewtouch-interview/readme.md

-## About Question: Listing Record too slow ,try to optimize it.

-pleaes run this command first:
+## Pleaes run this command every time after you checkout the branch and before you test:

 - composer install
 - composer dump-autoload